joomla-projects/joomla-cypress/README.md

 #### `installJoomla`

-After Joomla download the command `installJoomla` runs all 'Joomla Installer' steps to install a Joomla instance on a web server.
+After Joomla download, the command `installJoomla` runs all 'Joomla Installer' steps to install a Joomla instance on a web server.
 The installed language pack 'en-GB' is English (United Kingdom).
 After the command, the 'Joomla Installer' screen remains open in the session.